PyPSA/PyPSA/doc/wildcards.rst

 Wildcards
 #########

+It is easy to run PyPSA-Eur for multiple scenarios using the wildcards feature of ``snakemake``.
+Wildcards allow to generalise a rule to produce all files that follow a regular expression pattern which e.g. defines one particular scenario.
+One can think of a wildcard as a parameter that shows up in the input/output file names of the ``Snakefile`` and thereby determines which rules to run, what data to retrieve and what files to produce.

 Detailed explanations of how wildcards work in ``snakemake`` can be found in the `relevant section of the documentation <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards>`_.

 .. _network: